abloom/simpleton/README.md

     Proc.new { %Q[echo "The time on the server is `date`"] }

-is run, it will echo the current time on a remote host, and:
+is run, it will echo the current time on a remote host, and when:

     class Something
       def self.call(configuration)